Park Drain railway station: History

 A passenger station opened on 2 March 1896, and the 1899 map shows two platforms to the east of the level crossing.
 Two buildings had appeared just to the north, on the other side of the Warping Drain to the station.
-The station and the buildings were only just in Nottinghamshire, as the county border with Lincolnshire ran diagonally across the countryside, crossing the railway about half way along the eastern siding.
+The station and the buildings were only just in Nottinghamshire, as the county border with Lincolnshire ran diagonally across the countryside, crossing the railway about halfway along the eastern siding.
 The building nearest the road was the Park Drain Hotel, which was completed in 1899 by George Dunston, a local colliery proprietor and mining engineer.
 He had obtained a licence to serve alcohol in 1897, before construction had begun, which was granted on the basis that Park Drain would soon be the centre of an extensive coal mining operation.
 Coal had first been discovered in the vicinity when exploratory drilling had taken place at Idle Stop in 1893.
 Two seams were found, at depths of 3142 ft and 3185 ft, A newspaper report of a dinner held by Dunston at the hotel in 1899 noted that the station served the people of Westwoodside, but that the hotel stood in a remote location, with only some railway men's cottages and a signal box nearby.
 It is unclear whether the station was in full operation at that time, since Dunston, in a speech which outlined plans for a mine and a large village or small town near the hotel, also mentioned that a number of his friends were missing from the dinner because the railway company would not stop the train on which they were travelling at Park Drain.
 The scheme to open a mine foundered when the First World War began, and there were also issues with drainage.
 Despite its isolated location, the hotel flourished until the 1990s, when it closed, and in 2003 the building was re-used as offices.